rhoeuns/67442_project/README.md

 # Queue
-iOS app for our 67-442 final project
+iOS app for our 67-442 final project.
+Restaurant virtual waiting line, powered by proximity beacons (Estimote).

 The backend server for this app is located [here](https://github.com/Ligerx/queue-api)